-The NOAA P3 TDR, using the Fore-Aft Scanning Technique (FAST) probes the 3-D wind field in the inner cores of the hurricanes (Gamache et al. 1995).
+The NOAA P3 and G-IV TDR, using the Fore-Aft Scanning Technique (FAST), probes the 3-D wind field within the inner core of the TC (Gamache et al. 1995).
 The antenna is programmed to scan as much as 25° fore or aft of the plane perpendicular to the fuselage.
-Major quality control of the radial velocity data are conducted aboard the P3 aircraft before the data are sent to the ground, including: (1) removing the projection of the aircraft motion on the observed Doppler velocity; (2) removing the reflection of the main lob and side lobs off the sea surface; (3) removing noise; and (4) unfolding.
+Significant quality-control reviews of the radial velocity data are conducted aboard the P3 aircraft before the data are sent to the ground, including: (1) removing the projection of the aircraft motion on the observed Doppler velocity; (2) removing the reflection of the main lobe and side lobes off the sea surface; (3) removing noise; and (4) unfolding.
 The TDR data in Binary Universal Form for the Representation of meteorological data (BUFR) format contain quality-controlled radial velocities averaged over 8 gates along the radial direction.
-Further data thinning to the model resolution and quality control of the TDR radial velocities are performed before the data are assimilated.
-Figure 2.3 is an example of the TDR radial velocity data assimilated for Hurricane Earl at 12 Z on August 29, 2010.
-The observation error, including the representative error, of the radial velocity dataset is set to be 5 ms-1.
-When the difference between the observation and the background field is more than 10 ms-1, the observation error gradually increases to 10 ms-1.
-Observations differing from the background by more than 20 ms-1 are rejected.
-Positive impact of assimilating TDR data into HWRF was found in a real-time demo experiment performed during the 2012 hurricane season (Gall et al. 2012).
+Further data thinning to the model grid spacing and quality control of the TDR radial velocities are performed before the data are assimilated.
+Figure 2-3 is an example of the TDR radial velocity data assimilated for Hurricane Earl at 12Z on August 29, 2010.
+The observation error, including the representativeness error, of the radial velocity dataset is set to be 5 m s-1.
+When the difference between the observation and the background field is more than 10 m s-1, the observation error gradually increases to 10 m s-1.
+Observations differing from the background by more than 20 m s-1 are rejected.
+The benefit of assimilating TDR data into HWRF was discovered in a realtime demo experiment performed during the 2012 hurricane season (Gall et al. 2013).